 Executives have a target STI opportunity depending on the accountabilities of their specific role and impact on the Group's performance.
-The maximum target bonus opportunity for the Executives for the years ended 30 June 2017 and 2016 ranged between 50% and 100% of the relevant Executive's base pay.
+The maximum target bonus opportunity for the Executives for the years ended 30 June 2018 and 2017 ranged between 50% and 100% of the relevant Executive's base pay.
 However, the Board of Directors has the discretion to pay over and above these amounts.

 Each year, the Remuneration Committee considers the appropriate targets and key performance indicators ("KPIs") to link to the STI plan and the level of payout if targets are met for the Managing Director and Chief Executive Officer ("MD").
 This may include setting any maximum payout under the STI plan and minimum levels of performance to trigger payment of STI.
-The MD will then set the STI KPIs to apply to his direct reports (being the non-director KMP).
+The MD will then set the STI KPIs to apply to the other Executives.